Pittsburgh Symphony Orchestra: 1938–1948: The Reiner years

-The Pittsburgh Symphony enjoyed 10 prolific years with Fritz Reiner as music director.
-Native to Hungary, Reiner had studied with Hungarian composer Béla Bartók and interpreted many of his pieces in Symphony performances.
-An uncompromising conductor, Reiner extracted precise articulation and phrasing from his players.
-The Orchestra's reputation grew dramatically, netting the ensemble a high-profile recording contract with Columbia Corporation, a division of CBS, and an invitation to perform abroad.
+Fritz Reiner was music director of the Pittsburgh Symphony from 1938 to 1948.
+Reiner studied with Hungarian composer Béla Bartók and programmed many of Bartók's works in Pittsburgh Symphony performances.

-Reiner had a volatile temper and demanded perfection from his players.
-He had a tiny beat which forced the musicians to remain alert at all times.
-At one rehearsal a bass player put a telescope to his eye.
-When he explained to Reiner that he was "trying to find the beat," the conductor fired him on the spot.

-Females joined the Orchestra for the first time during World War II.
-Eighteen joined in 1942 and 24 more in 1944.
+Women joined the orchestra for the first time during World War II.
+Eighteen women joined in 1942, and 24 more women joined in 1944.
 The PSO had more female performers than any other major American symphony during the war.

-Reiner left the Orchestra in 1948 to conduct at the Metropolitan Opera in New York City and went on to conduct the Chicago Symphony Orchestra.
-From 1948 to 1952, the Orchestra played under various guest conductors, including Leopold Stokowski, Leonard Bernstein, Erich Leinsdorf, Charles Munch, Paul Paray and Victor de Sabata.

-De Sabata came to Pittsburgh in 1948 in part because of the urgings of his colleague Vladimir Bakaleinikoff whom he had conducted in Cincinnati in 1927.
-Ticket sales exploded with de Sabata at the helm.
+Victor De Sabata came to Pittsburgh in 1948, in part because of the urgings of his colleague Vladimir Bakaleinikoff, whom he had conducted in Cincinnati in 1927.
+Ticket sales increased with de Sabata at the helm.
 He was so popular with local audiences that around 1,200 people attended a concert he conducted at the Syria Mosque during one of Pittsburgh's worst snowstorms.
 He returned to conduct the orchestra in 1949, 1950, and 1951.
 The orchestra established a Guest Conductor Chair in his name in 2010.